fenetikm/falcon/README.md

 * Estilo for making colour scheme management sane
 * Inspiration: gruvbox for not being quite right to my tastes and thus being the seed of this project
 * Everyone who Vims!

+## License

+Falcon is released under the MIT license.